galasa-dev/cli/README.md

 ## auth tokens delete

-This command deletes or revokes access to a token identified by the token id.
+This command deletes a token identified by the token id.

 ### Examples

 Deleting a token with id 'myId'

 ```
-galasactl auth tokens delete --tokenId myId
+galasactl auth tokens delete --tokenid myId
 ```

 For a complete list of supported parameters see [here](./docs/generated/galasactl_auth_tokens_delete.md).